jakobringler/blog/content/notes/ML Groom Deformer.md

 ![[notes/images/ml_example_slide.png]]
 ## PCA Subspace Compression
-After generating all of our pose displacements we bring in those points all together and calculate out PCA subspace.
+After generating all of our pose displacements we bring in those points and merge them all together and calculate our PCA subspace.

+If you want to read more on Principal Component Analysis, I tried to explain it in a non mathy way [[notes/Principal Component Analysis|here]].
 ### Creating the Subspace
+We let PCA do the math magic and compress our 4000 examples down to fewer components.
+In this case you can think of it as inventing new, but fewer blendshapes of the original displacements that (if combined correctly) can reconstruct all of your inputs accurately.
+The reconstruction will never be 100%, but you can reach 95%+ levels while using only a few hundred components.
+Hair guides are especially tough to compress, because of the high point count (100.000+ points).

+For things like skin geometry (think muscle or cloth deformer) you can usually get away with much fewer components (64-128 possibly) and still reach high reconstruction accuracy.
 ### Calculating the Weights per Example

 ## Training